4d/docs/docs/Project/components.md

 If a component path declared in the **environment4d.json** file is not found when the project is started, the component is not loaded and gets the *Not found* [status](dependency-status), even if a version of the component exists next to the project's package folder.

 :::

+#### Relative paths vs absolute paths

+Paths are expressed in POSIX syntax as described in [this paragraph](../Concepts/paths#posix-syntax).

+Relative paths are relative to the [`environment4d.json`](#environment4djson) file.
+Absolute paths are linked to the user's machine.

+Using relative paths is **recommended** in most cases, since they provide flexibility and portability of the components architecture, especially if the project is hosted in a source control tool.

+Absolute paths should only be used for components that are specific to one machine and one user.